 The Lawyers at Surprenant & Beneski, PC Can Help

 At Surprenant & Beneski, PC, our founding attorney moved his practice into the area of estate planning after experiencing his mother’s Alzheimer’s diagnosis.
 Our legal team understands the unique challenges that Alzheimer’s presents.
-If you need assistance planning for the future, contact our Southern Massachusetts law firm today to schedule your initial consultation.
+If you need assistance planning for the future, contact our Southeastern Massachusetts law firm today to schedule your initial consultation.